 View this post on Instagram

 Guests can also spend a weekend roughing it on the Hocking River.
 One of the most popular areas for Hocking Hills camping is the Riverside Campground, where visitors can enjoy over 80 large sites complete with picnic tables, fire rings, and nearby flushing toilets.
 Many of the sites offer swimming access and are close to the Fun Center, which features mini-golf, go-karts, a driving range, arcade, grills, shelter houses, and a picnic facility.

 If you’re not a big fan of the water, there are plenty of hiking and biking trails nearby that will give you a beautiful waterfront view without getting you wet.
 The Hocking River flows through Rockbridge State Nature Preserve, which features unique formations like natural rock bridges and is a wonderful place to explore on foot.
 Or, take a thrilling zip line ride with Hocking Hills Canopy Tours to see the river from a birds-eye view!

 Stay at the Inn & Spa at Cedar Falls!

-Before you start planning your adventure, be sure to download a Hocking River map, then book your stay at our Hocking Hills bed and breakfast!
-Our beautiful cabins, cottages, and guest rooms are the perfect retreat after a few days of rugged camping, and a delicious dinner at our award-winning restaurant, Kindred Spirits, will help you refuel.
+Before you start planning your adventure, be sure to download a Hocking River map, then book your stay at our Hocking Hills resort!
+Our beautiful cabins, cottages, geodomes, yurts, and lodges are the perfect retreat after a few days of rugged camping, and a delicious dinner at our award-winning restaurant, Kindred Spirits, will help you refuel.
 We can’t wait to hear about your experience on the Hocking River!

 For more information on the best things to do in Hocking Hills, download our free vacation guide.